hpcugent/vsc_user_docs/mkdocs/docs/HPC/only/gent/available_software/detail/DeepLoc.md

 module load DeepLoc/2.0-foss-2022b
 ```

-*(This data was automatically generated on Wed, 06 Mar 2024 at 15:51:26 CET)*
+*(This data was automatically generated on Fri, 08 Mar 2024 at 09:35:19 CET)*

 | |accelgor|doduo|donphan|gallade|joltik|skitty|
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: |
 |DeepLoc/2.0-foss-2022b|x|x|x|x|x|x|

+### DeepLoc/2.0-foss-2022b

+This is a list of extensions included in the module:

+bio-1.6.2, DeepLoc-2.0, gprofiler-official-1.0.0